alphagov/government-service-design-manual/service-manual/phases/live.md

 * optimise the code
 * ensure the service remains secure

-You will repeat the whole process (discovery, alpha, beta and live) for smaller pieces of work as the service continues running.
+You'll repeat the whole process (discovery, alpha, beta and live) for smaller pieces of work as the service continues running.
 Find something that needs improvement, research solutions, iterate, release.
 That should be a constant rhythm for the [operating team](/service-manual/the-team), and done rapidly.

-## Who do I need?
+## Team requirements

-You will have identified the roles required to run your service, including the [service manager](/service-manual/the-team/service-manager.html) and [user support](/service-manual/operations/managing-user-support.html) teams, while building the service.
+You'll have identified the roles required to run your service, including the [service manager](/service-manual/the-team/service-manager.html) and [user support](/service-manual/operations/managing-user-support.html) teams, while building the service.
 As different areas of your service are iterated and improved the team size will expand and contract, accommodating specialists as appropriate.

 {:.phase-nav}
 * **[Final phase: retirement](/service-manual/phases/retirement.html)**